Head Coach Eric Roof

 Assistant Coach Jonathan Roof

-Jonathan comes to Ypsilanti after a stint at the University of Missouri as the teams' volunteer assistant coach in 2018.
+Jonathan came to Ypsilanti after a stint at the University of Missouri as the teams' volunteer assistant coach in 2018.
 While with the Tigers, Jonathan served as the defensive coordinator, as well as the first base coach.
 He helped take the Mizzou defense from 195th in the country in fielding percentage in 2017, to seventh in the nation in 2018.

 Before joining the Missouri coaching staff, Jonathan returned to Michigan State in 2016 as a student assistant coach as he finished up his undergraduate degree.
 While back with the Spartans, Jonathan assisted the infielders and offense, while also helping with camps and other daily office duties.